Weird Alley immortalizes singer who made Darwin, twine ball famous

 “It depends on the day, but I tell people that a pretty good estimate in the summer is 100 to 150 a day,” Johnson said.
 “Some stop and roll down their window and take a photo and leave.
 But the majority will get out, walk around and get a selfie with the twine ball.”

-Rural Darwin farmer Frances A. Johnson, no relation to the current mayor, collected scraps of twine and rolled them in a ball for decades.
+Rural Darwin farmer Francis A. Johnson, no relation to the current mayor, collected scraps of twine and rolled them into a ball for decades.
 By the time he died in 1989, Johnson’s twine ball weighed nearly nine tons and stood 12 feet tall.
-Two years after his death, the ball was moved into Darwin, where it sits under a protective shelter.
+Two years after his death, the ball was moved into Darwin, where it sits under a protective shelter on the town's main street.

-“The vast majority have heard the song,” Johnson said.
+“The vast majority have heard the song,” Johnson said of twine ball visitors.
 “Anywhere from 30 percent to 80 percent are there just because they’re Weird Al fans, and they become twine ball enthusiasts through their love of him and his music.”

-All of that is what prompted Johnson to order an extra street sign when the city placed an order for new signs as part of a Darwin Legacy Foundation project.
+All of that is what prompted Johnson to order an extra street sign when the city purchased new signs as part of a Darwin Community Legacy Foundation project.
 Twine Ball Lane was among the new signs purchased last year, to designate the previously unnamed alley, but the mayor thought Weird Alley was a fitting tribute when additional signs were ordered this year.

 “I thought it would be a nice thing to do to thank him,” Johnson said.
 “I had it for a while, and we thought the timing would be right now, because of him coming to the State Fair.”

-Yankovic was scheduled to perform Tuesday night at the Minnesota State Fair bandstand, a concert to which a large contingent of Darwin residents already were planning to attend.
+Yankovic was scheduled to perform Tuesday night at the Minnesota State Fair grandstand, a concert that a large contingent of Darwin residents already were planning to attend.

 Along with notifying Yankovic’s managers, Johnson also planned to announce the recognition on social media.
-Funny thing happened though — Yankovic beat him to the punch, tweeting through his @alyankovic Twitter account: “Sure, the Grammys and platinum albums are nice and all, but now I know I’ve finally made it: they just re-named the alley next to the Darwin, MN Twine Ball.”
+Funny thing happened though — after hearing from his publicists of the sign, Yankovic beat Johnson to the punch, tweeting through his @alyankovic Twitter account: “Sure, the Grammys and platinum albums are nice and all, but now I know I’ve finally made it: they just re-named the alley next to the Darwin, MN Twine Ball.”

 Johnson said he saw Yankovic’s tweet and immediately responded through the @DarwinTwineBall Twitter account: "To celebrate @alyankovic's @mnstatefair appearance this week and to honor all he has done to promote the Twine Ball and Darwin, Twine Ball Lane will now also be known as Weird Alley.
 Thanks for everything, Al!
 This here's what America's all about."